Woman holding her pregnant belly

 Time to read 5 min

-Are you meticulously organizing tiny onesies in the nursery closet, imagining the adorable little bundle of joy who will soon wear them?
-Or maybe you're perched on the edge of the crib, dreaming of the giggles and cuddles that await.
-Welcome to the exciting world of nesting during pregnancy!
-Whether organizing a cluttered closet or finishing the nursery, nesting is about more than just preparation—it's a heartfelt and practical way to prepare for your new arrival.
-Let’s explore together what is nesting during pregnancy and discover how this preparatory phase can be a joyful and integral part of your journey into parenthood.
+Are you carefully organizing tiny onesies in the nursery closet, imagining the little bundle of joy who will soon wear them?
+Or maybe you’re sitting at the edge of the crib, dreaming of the giggles and cuddles ahead.
+Welcome to the exciting phase of nesting during pregnancy!

-Simplifying Pregnancy Nesting
+Pregnancy Nesting Essentials

-1. Safe sleep surface
+• Safe sleep surface

-2. Diaper supplies
+• Diaper supplies

-3. Onesies and footed sleepers
+• Onesies and footed sleepers

-4. Swaddles
+• Swaddles

-5. Sound machine
+• Sound machine

-6. Feeding supplies
+• Feeding supplies

 Keep reading for Moms on Call’s comprehensive guide to pregnancy nesting, which includes some personal reflections from pediatric experts and Moms on Call Co-Founder, Laura Hunter.

-Preparing the Baby’s Room - The Heart of Nesting
+Preparing the Baby’s Room: The Heart of Nesting

 • The Crib: The crib should be your first focus.
 We recommend a crib that is less than five years old with a new mattress.
 Our Sleep & Grow Crib Mattress is designed to support your baby from infancy to toddlerhood with dual-firmness that adjusts for comfort as your child grows.
 The crib should be free of pillows, stuffed animals, and blankets to minimize risks and distractions.

-• Feeding Essentials: Equip yourself with the NUK First Essentials Bottle , which boasts a nipple design that mimics natural breastfeeding and is proven to support feeding success.
+• Feeding Essentials: Equip yourself with the NUK First Essentials Bottle, which boasts a nipple design that mimics natural breastfeeding and is proven to support feeding success.

 • White Noise: The LectroFan Classic Sound Machine provides a consistent backdrop of soothing sounds reminiscent of the womb.
 Place it 12-24 inches from the crib to help your baby drift into a peaceful sleep, and consider a portable model for travel to maintain sleep routines on the go.

 • Comforting Tools: The BIBS Pacifier allows your baby to exercise their sucking reflex naturally and safely, made from 100% natural rubber and free from harmful chemicals.
 A Moms on Call swaddle blanket for babies under 12 weeks or 12 lbs helps to keep their arms secure by providing snugness at the elbow level, imitating a parent’s warm embrace.
-There’s a way to do it that is the safest and most effective .
-Start practicing on a stuffed animal now and you’ll be a pro by your baby’s arrival!
+There’s a way to do it that is the safest and most effective.
+Start practicing on a stuffed animal now, and you’ll be a pro by your baby’s arrival!

 • Decor and Safety: While mobiles and plush toys look adorable, they should be kept away from the crib to ensure a distraction-free area.
 Instead, hang that cute mobile over the changing table where distraction is welcome and keep soft toys on shelves or in a decorative basket to maintain a tidy and stimulating environment during playtime, not bedtime.